input-output-hk/cip72-dapp-registration/README.md

 ### Cardano node socket port

-If you choose to go with the local node you need to have the `CARDANO_NODE_SOCKET_PORT` env variable set to the path of the local node socket file.
+If you choose to go with the local node you need to have the `CARDANO_NODE_SOCKET_PATH` env variable set to the path of the local node socket file.

 ## Step 1: Set up wallet

-There are three ways to setup a wallet.
+There are three ways to set up a wallet.

-- a) Restore wallet using mnemonics.
+- a) Restore a wallet using mnemonics.
 - b) Restore a wallet using existing keys (without mnemonics).
-- c) Create new wallet
+- c) Create a new wallet

-### a) Restore wallet from mnemonic
+### a) Restore a wallet from mnemonic

 1. Create `phrase.prv` file and fill it up with your mnemonic in space seperated format.
 2. Grant script permission to run `chmod +x ./scripts/restore-mnemonic-wallet.sh`